oylsister/ZombieSharp/README.md

 3. In real life stuff, I'm hunting for a job right now lol.
 4. Incoming of ModSharp (even it could take to 2035).

+### Notice 11/08/2025

+Modsharp has been released at 10/01/2025, The project is now archived, see you at releasing of ZombieModSharp.

 ### I TESTED RUNNING THIS PLUGIN WITH CS2FIXES.
 AS LONG AS YOU DON'T ENABLE ZOMBIE:REBORN, YOU CAN USE CS2FIXES ALONG WITH ZOMBIESHARP PLUGIN.

 Zombie-Sharp is a Zombie Mode plugin for CS2 referencing the features and functions from the previous SourcePawn Zombie:Reloaded plugin.
 You can say this is the Zombie:Reloaded remake but in C#.
 Here is the list of features.